 3. Install Security Solutions

-Installing security cameras can warn shoplifters and employees with sticky fingers that they will be caught and prosecuted.
-Install cameras in obvious areas so they’re seen clearly—make sure to cover cash registers, your retail floor, your cash room, and even your back door.
+Installing security cameras can help you both deter loss and catch those who are acting dishonestly.
+Install cameras in obvious areas so they’re visible.
+You’ll want to make sure to cover cash registers, your retail floor, your cash room, and even your back door.